rhildred/Greenfoot-5thingsAboutObjects/README.md

 ##Thing 1

-Objects are made of behavior and properties together.
+Objects are made of behavior and properties **encapsulated** together.
 An instance of an object like account 12345 belongs to a class of objects.
 The class of the object is like a template that a new object is created from.
 When an instance of an object is created from a template there is a special behavior `new` that is performed.
 In Java when `new` is performed to make a new instance of an object a method with the same name as the class is called automatically.

 ###Customer